Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Experiment

 \subsubsection{Implementation details.}

 Our network is implemented based on Pytorch and trained with a single Titan Xp GPU.
 We use the stochastic gradient descent (SGD) to optimize parameters with the weight decay of 5e-4 and the momentum of $0.9$.
 We train 100 epochs with batch size of $4$.
 The initial learning rate is 1e-3, and it becomes 1e-4 after 20 epochs and 1e-5 after 50 epochs.
-For the input, we resize all the images to the size of $352*352$.
+For the RGBT inputs, we resize all the images to the size of $352*352$.
+In addition, we compute the mean and standard deviation of all the images in training set and use them to normalize the inputs.